-The magazine publication Construction In Focus recently covered the progress and ideology of Sewer Equipment as a whole in their August 2018 edition.
+The magazine publication Construction In Focus recently covered the innovation, progress, and ideology of Sewer Equipment as a whole in their August 2018 edition.
 Focusing on simplicity and innovative solutions over all the complex bells and whistles the rest of the industry goes for, Sewer Equipment operates using outside-the-box thinking to solve complex problems and has been doing so for quite some time.

 National Sales Manager Dave Madole is quoted, saying “Sewer Equipment has the broadest product range in our industry.
 This vast product range allows us to ask smart questions and, more importantly, listen to the challenges faced by a particular customer’s application.
 With the array of products we manufacture, we can provide the correct equipment solution.”